ulricheck/gst-conan/doc/roadmap.md

 # Roadmap

 We have several items on our radar.

 ## Follow best practices for Conan

-We would like to follow the best practices for Conan.
+We would like to follow the best practices for Conan (we are still learning).

-### Build through conan
-Currently, we are only using Conan for the packaging step.
-We are building the source outside of Conan because many of the Meson projects will not build unless they are under the parent-project of [gst-build](https://github.com/GStreamer/gst-build).
-We would like to figure out how to get around this restriction (of being forced to use the parent project) so that we can use Conan itself to link the inter-project dependencies and to drive each Meson build individually.

-### Run tests through Conan
+### Run unit tests through Conan

 We should be able to run unit tests through Conan.

-### Install through Conan
+## Machine setup instructions for other Linux distros besides Mint 19

+Presumably these scripts will work on other Linux distros besides Mint 19, Ubuntu 18.04, and related Debian distros.
+It's just a matter of figuring out which packages to install.

+We need to expand the `gst-conan setup` command to work on other popular distros.

+## Proper distro packages based on Conan packages

-It is theoretically possible to convert a set of Conan packages into a set of packages for each distro (perhaps using `snap`).
-We want to move towards this goal.
+It is theoretically possible to convert a set of Conan packages into a set of packages which can be installed on each distro (perhaps using `snap` or something like that).
+In anticipation of moving towards this goal, the conan packages already contain `pkg-config` files for a typical target installation.
+There is also a Python `PkgConfigFile` class which we can use to modify the `pkg-config` files easily.

-## Extend functionality to Windows Platform
-Currently this only works on Linux (we guess).

-## Extend functionaltiy to Darwin (Mac) Platform
+## Extend functionality to Windows and Darwin (Mac) Platform

-Currently this only works on Linux (we guess).
+We have heard that the community is working on making the `meson.build` scripts work for Windows (and with a VS compiler).
+Presumably [cerbero](https://github.com/gstreamer/cerbero) will be required for that.
+Once it's working through cerbero we will want to make it work here.

+We have no idea about Darwin (Mac).